jaygriffinjay/react-stack/README.md

-### My base react template with vite and styled-components
+### My base React template with Vite and styled-components